 A: Each year approximately 60 transfer students enter the College.
-Transfer students may join the community at the beginning of the fall semester, the January term, or the spring semester.
-While some colleges and universities review transfer applications only after the first-year students have been selected, the admissions office at Hartwick College reviews transfer applications on a rolling basis and reserves spaces each semester specifically for these students.
+Transfer students may join the community at the beginning of the fall semester, January term, or the spring semester.
+While some colleges and universities review transfer applications only after the first-year students have been selected, the admissions office at Hartwick College reviews transfer applications on a rolling basis.

-Transfer candidates are individuals who have matriculated and received academic credit from another institution and/or those individuals who left the former institution mid-semester without receiving academic credit.
+Transfer candidates are individuals who have matriculated and received academic credit from another institution.
 Our transfer students come from both two- and four-year colleges.

 A: A cumulative GPA of at least 2.0 on a 4.0 scale is required to be considered; however, a GPA of 2.0 or higher does not automatically guarantee acceptance to the College.

-A: You must send a letter to the admissions office requesting that your application be re-activated and indicate that you wish to be considered for transfer admission for a specific term of entry.
-Upon receiving the letter, the admissions office will send you a transfer application package.
+A: You must send a letter or email to the admissions office requesting that your application be re-activated and indicate that you wish to be considered for transfer admission for a specific term of entry.
 If there have been no changes in your personal information, the first part of the application does not have to be completed a second time.
-However, you must submit the Dean/Academic Advisor Evaluation, a Professor Recommendation, a final high school transcript, college transcripts, and an essay as to why you wish to transfer to Hartwick College.
-While your previous admission to the College will be in your favor, it does not guarantee admittance to the College as a transfer applicant.
+A final high school transcript, current college transcript(s) and a personal statement indicating what you have done since high school and why you wish to transfer to Hartwick are required.
+You may also submit a Dean/Academic Advisor Evaluation and/or a Professor recommendation.